Skip to main content

 • Please visit the Counseling and Disabilities Services website for more details.

-How do squatters' rights and selection priority work for University Place or College Plaza?
+How do squatters' rights and selection priority work for University Place?

-• For all on-campus apartments, current students who are either rising Juniors or Seniors will form a group of four students for University Place or College Plaza.
-They can start making their groups on February 26th at 10pm.
+• For all on-campus apartments, current students who are either rising Sophomores, Juniors, or Seniors will form a group of four students for University Place.
+They can start making their groups on March 8th at 9 a.m.

-• If you currently live in College Plaza or University Place you CANNOT renew your room.
+• If you currently live in University Place you CANNOT renew your room.
 You MUST create a group and re-apply for an apartment.